Board Member, Member of the Strategic & Risk Management Committee

 BA, CPA, CMA, C.Dir.

-Theresa Mutlak is the Treasurer and Director, Financial Systems at the LCBO.
-As a strategy-focused finance executive with 25+ years of demonstrated ability, Theresa has led projects to streamline business operations, drive growth and increase efficiency.
-She is a senior finance leader with a proven track record of mentoring future leaders, executing strategy, leading change, and empowering teams through cross-divisional collaboration.
-Ms. Mutlak has a BA, Commerce and Economics from the University of Toronto, is a CPA, CMA and Chartered Director (C.Dir.).
-She has also completed the Executive Leadership Program at the University of Toronto, Rotman School of Management.
+Theresa Mutlak most recently served as Treasurer & Director, Financial Systems at LCBO.
+With over 30+ years of experience as a senior finance executive, she has a deep understanding and expertise in financial reporting, budgeting, treasury, compliance and corporate governance.
+She has a proven track record of mentoring future leaders, executing strategy, leading change, and empowering teams.
+Ms. Mutlak has a BA, Commerce and Economics from the University of Toronto, is a CPA, CMA and was granted C.Dir. designation by The Directors College from the DeGroote School of Business at McMaster University.
 She is a member of the Association of Financial Professionals and Canadian Treasurers Association.
-Ms. Mutlak has long been involved in the enhancement of her community, taking on several volunteer positions over the years, including a role at Woman’s College Hospital in the Experience Advisor Program and as Director on a community led non-profit organization (WLPCA), which aims to enhance the overall quality of life in the neighbourhood.
+Ms. Mutlak is passionate about the ability of the non-profit sector to change lives, secure economic opportunities and ensure healthy communities.
+She has taken on several volunteer positions over the years, including a role at Woman’s College Hospital in the Experience Advisory Program and as Director on a community led non-profit organization (WLPCA).

 Aneesa Mohammed brings over 16 years of experience in the Ontario Public Service and specializes in policy development, intergovernmental relations, issues and stakeholder management.
 She has worked in a variety of senior government roles, including advising provincial Cabinet Ministers at the Ministries of Education, Economic Development and Trade and Community and Social Services.
 Aneesa has developed public policy and has significant experience and understanding of the inner workings of government.
 She is currently with the Ministry of Economic Development, Job Creation and Trade where she provides expertise and leadership on government decision making, policy development and is the intergovernmental relations lead for the ministry with federal, provincial and territorial counterparts.
 She has also held leadership roles within executive offices at Cabinet Office and the Ministries of Government and Consumer Services and Municipal Affairs and Housing.
 Aneesa holds a Bachelor of Arts in Psychology from the University of Windsor.
 Outside of work, Aneesa loves to spend time with her husband and young son.